magiwanders/pipeline_lesson/src/1_prerequisites.md

 # Prerequisites

+This lesson assumes

 In order to follow the lesson successfully one must master:
 - Hex and 2's complement calculations
 - The RV32I Instruction Set
-- How a single cycle processor and its components work
+- How a single cycle processor and its components work (see more in the - [Other Prerequisites](./1.3_other_prerequisites.md) section)
-    - Single Registers
-    - Memories
-    - Register File (RS)
-    - PC
-    - ALU

 ### Index